 Flanagan’s obverse design features a left-facing bust of George Washington.
 On the reverse, Flanagan renders America’s heraldic eagle in Art Deco style.

 The Washington quarter series can be subdivided as follows:

 - Clad Heraldic Eagle era resumed (1977-1998; Spaghetti hair 1989-1998)

 - America the Beautiful era (2009-2021)

 The Washington quarter was struck in .900 silver from 1932 through 1966.
-The 90% pure silver quarters struck in 1965 and 1966 are backdated 1964 (the last “1964” quarter was struck in January 1966).
-The first copper-nickel clad quarter was struck in August of 1965.
+The 90% pure silver quarters struck in 1965 and 1966 are backdated to 1964 (the last “1964” quarter was struck in January 1966).
+The first copper-nickel-clad quarter was struck in August of 1965.
 Copper-nickel clad has been the circulating coin composition of the quarter dollar ever since.

 The 1963 set is a high-mintage set, with over three million produced.
 This number represents the explosion in popularity that the coin hobby enjoyed in the 1960s, where sales for the Mint’s annual set doubled from 1960 to 1961.
 Sales for Proof Sets would remain strong for the next three decades and would only see material declines in the back half of the 2000s.

 The quality of the coins in the 1963 Proof Set is typically high with a significant number (albeit a minority) of pieces displaying sufficient cameo frosting to earn the Cameo or Deep/Ultra Cameo designations by the two major grading services.